- Public Works

 The Fleet Maintenance Division facility is located at 901 10th Avenue.
-The 24,000 sq. ft. building has 12 drive through bays with five vehicle lifts and one turf lift.
-Half of the buildings shop area has a five ton bridge crane that serves six bays and has access to the mezzanine over the office area.
+The 24,000 square foot building has 12 drive-through bays with five vehicle lifts and one turf lift.
+Half of the building's shop area has a five-ton bridge crane that serves six bays and has access to the mezzanine over the office area.
 Built in 2008 and completed in 2009, the Fleet Maintenance building won the American Public Works Association’s Project of the year in 2010.

-|Fourteen employees staff Fleet Maintenance.
+Fifteen employees staff Fleet Maintenance.
 This includes a Superintendent, Fleet Foreman, City Wide Central Store Manager, Parts Coordinator, and 10 Equipment Technicians.
-The division works two overlapping shifts; 7:00 a.m. to 3:00 p.m. and 9:00 a.m. to 5:00 p.m.
-Funding for operation is by three different sources: 63.4% from the General Fund, 24% from the Road Use fund and 12.6% from Sewer Rental.
-The budget is currently 2.74 million dollars for this fiscal year.
+The division works two overlapping shifts; 7:00 a.m. to 3:00 p.m. and 8:00 a.m. to 4:00 p.m.
+Fleet Maintenance is funded through three different sources: 63.4% from the General Fund, 24% from the Road Use Fund, and 12.6% from Sewer Rental.
+The budget is currently 3.27 million dollars for this fiscal year.

-Repairs and maintenance cover a wide variety of equipment ranging from small lawn equipment to 105 ft. aerial ladder fire trucks.
+Repairs and maintenance cover a wide variety of equipment ranging from small lawn equipment to 105-foot aerial ladder fire trucks.
 Detailed repair records and maintenance schedules are maintained on all the equipment.
-During the last full year there were 3,952 work orders issued.
-The largest categories are breakdown maintenance visits and Preventive Maintenance, which includes routine lube-oil and safety checks
+During the last full year, there were 4,554 work orders issued.
+The largest categories are breakdown maintenance visits and preventive maintenance, which includes routine lube-oil and safety checks.